Multimodal Image Synthesis and Editing: The Generative AI Era: Experimental Evaluation

-Precise evaluation metrics are also of great importance in driving progress of research.
+Precise evaluation metrics are of great importance in driving progress of research.
 On the other hand, the evaluation of MISE tasks is challenging as multiple attributes account for a fine generation result and the notion of image evaluation is often subjective.
-To achieve faithful evaluation, comprehensive metrics are adopted to evaluate MISE tasks from multiple aspects including image quality (e.g., IS \cite{salimans2016improved} and FID \cite{fid}), image diversity (e.g., LPIPS \cite{zhang2018unreasonable}), guidance alignment (R-precision \cite{xu2018attngan}, VS similarity \cite{zhang2018photographic}, Captioning Metrics \cite{hong2018inferring}, Semantic Object Accuracy \cite{hinz2019semantic}, Audio-lip Synchronization \cite{chung2016out}), and user studies.
-Besides, some evaluation metrics are specially designed for certain generation tasks, e.g., mIou and mAP for semantic image synthesis, cumulative probability blur detection (CPBD) \cite{narvekar2011no} for talking face generation.
-Please refer to the supplementary material for more details of the corresponding evaluation metrics.
+To achieve faithful evaluation, comprehensive metrics are adopted to evaluate MISE tasks from multiple aspects.
+Specifically, Inception Score (IS) \cite{salimans2016improved} and FID \cite{fid} are general metrics for image quality evaluation, while LPIPS \cite{zhang2018unreasonable} is a common metric to evaluate image diversity.
+These metrics can be applied across different generation tasks.
+In terms of the alignment between generated images and conditions, the evaluation metrics are usually designed for specific generation tasks, e.g., mIoU and mAP for semantic image synthesis, R-precision \cite{xu2018attngan}, Captioning Metrics \cite{hong2018inferring} and Semantic Object Accuracy (SOA) \cite{hinz2019semantic} for text-to-image generation, Landmark distance (LMD) and audio-lip synchronization (Sync) \cite{chung2016out} for talking face generation.